tricepa/activerecord-speed-comparison/README.md

 .joins    | 0.040000   | 0.010000  | 0.050000 |(  0.057074)
 .includes | 0.020000   | 0.000000  | 0.020000 |(  0.015799)
 enumeration | 0.390000| 0.020000  | 0.410000 |(  0.484358)
-38 unique client(s) were retrieved using .joins, 38 unique client were retrieved using .includes, and 38 unique client were retrieved using enumeration.
+38 unique clients were retrieved using .joins, 38 unique clients were retrieved using .includes, and 38 unique clients were retrieved using enumeration.

 ## TODO